deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 ### Grammar Notation

 We write grammars by listing their production rules with the start symbol listed first.
-There're several ways to describe a grammar but for the remainder of this article, we'll use ANTLR's [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_Form)-style format.
+There are several ways to describe a grammar but for the remainder of this article, we'll use ANTLR's [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_Form)-style format.

 ```antlr
 start: expr;